spdx/spdx-3-model/serialization/json/EXAMPLES.md

 ```
 - [Payload1 uncompressed](examples/spdx_payload1_uncompressed.json) - Two elements: File1 and File2
 - [Payload1](examples/spdx_payload1.json) - File1 and File2 with namespaceMap and creationInfo in header

+### Flat Style
+The logical model Element does not have a "type" property, but the examples above show an explicit
+type property and it's properties as a structure.
+An alternate JSON serialization would show all
+properties as paths from Element.
+This is semantically identical to the structured serialization.
+- [Annotation1](examples/annotation1_path.json) - Using path property names